 - Maltose (malt sugar) is produced during the malting of cereals such as barley.

-Complex carbohydrates are long chains of the single sugar units.
+Complex carbohydrates are long chains of single sugar units.
 For example, the complex carbohydrate we know as starch is made up of many glucose units.
-These complex carbohydrates can be in the shape of long chains, or the chains can form branches.
-The complex carbohydrates include:
+These complex carbohydrates can be in the form of long chains, or the chains can form branches.

 - Starch, the energy storage form of carbohydrates found in plants, especially in the seeds and roots.
 Starch is made up of many glucose units linked together.
 Starchy food examples include rice, wheat, corn, carrots and potatoes.
 Starches are not water-soluble and require digestive enzymes called amylases to break them apart.